knpuniversity/phpstorm/knpu/services.md

 Now in `QuoteGenerator`, let's pretend like we need access to some service - like maybe we want to log something inside of here.
-The normal way of doing that is with dependency injectio, where we pass the logger through via the `constructor`.
-So let's do exactly that.
+The normal way of doing that is with dependency injection, where we pass the logger through via the `constructor`.
+So let's do exactly that, but with as little work as possible.

 I could type `public function __construct`, but instead I'm going to use the generate command.
 Hit `command+n` and pick the "Constructor" option from the menu here.
 I don't